-Nevertheless, this study provides valuable insights into the local evidence regarding AL epidemiology.
-In a country with no established effective surveillance of cancers, even small-scale studies are of crucial importance to gain insight into the local situation.
+Nevertheless, this study contributes valuable information to the local evidence regarding the AL epidemiology.
+In a country with no established effective surveillance of cancers even small scale studies are of crucial importance to gain insight to the local situation.
 Findings from this study are found consistent with previous studies from other populations.
-This study also highlights a dire need to explore further possible differences in the epidemiology of AL among male and female patients.
-Large-scale multi-center or population-based studies need to be conducted to explore the unknown as well as emerging facts about AL prevention, diagnosis, and management.
+This study also highlights a dire need to further explore possible differences in the epidemiology of AL among male and female patients.
+Large scale multi-center or population based studies need to be conducted to explore the unknown as well as emerging facts about AL prevention, diagnosis as well as management.